ycheng2021/Anna-Cheng/README.md

 # Anna-Cheng

 ## My Portfolio
-project images will be placeholders and project links will go to some social media websites since there are no projects to showcase at this moment.
+Project images will be placeholders and project links will go to other websites for now.

+## About Me
+About me will be short since there is no coding experience to elaborate on.
+Image will be a placeholder user icon for now.